asterleen/crawley/README.md

 **Quick links**: [Configuration](docs/configuration.md) |  [User's manual & API](docs/usage.md) | [Config file](docs/enconfig.md)

 ## What is Crawley made for?
 Crawley stores your Telegram channel feed into its internal database and keeps it updated via Telegram Bot API and its webhooks.
 It can be used as a news source for your website as well as an RSS feed.
 Crawley is a gate between your website and your Telegram channel that allows users which do not have a Telegram account stay in touch with you.
-Crawley is only and API and therefore it's highly customizable, just get Crawley's JSON and build your news page as you want!
+Crawley is only an API and therefore it's highly customizable, just get Crawley's JSON and build your news page as you want!

 ## Installation
 ### Prerequisites